 While we had always encouraged Julian to become self-sufficient, it was still a bit unnerving to consider the new risks he might face in a work environment.

-Reflecting on this difficult stage of letting go, l sought advice from Kyle Dine, the youth program coordinator for Anaphylaxis Canada.
-He recently consulted members of his youth advisory panel and offers the following valuable tips to allergic teens – so they can safely earn a paycheque.
+Reflecting on this difficult stage of letting go, l sought advice from Kyle Dine, the youth program leader for Food Allergy Canada.
+He consulted members of his youth advisory panel and offers the following valuable tips to allergic teens – so they can safely earn a paycheck.

 For most summer jobs, it’s not obligatory to disclose food allergies in an interview unless specifically asked.
 Though safety is always Number One, you may not want to unnecessarily shift the conversation from your actual work abilities.
 However, if there is an inherent level of risk for a reaction in the workplace, it’s a good idea to inquire whether accommodations are made for allergic employees.